Will your salary increase as you go through the CFA Program?

 We need your help to collect more data for further robust analyses going forward.
 To receive the latest updated salary analytics going forward, leave your details in the form below.

 1) Having a CFA Charter increases average salary by 53%

 Even after removing the work experience factor, there is a very clear increase in average pay as candidates progress through the CFA Program.

 On average, submissions that indicated they passed CFA Level 3 or are CFA charterholders earned 53% more than CFA Level 1 candidates.

 Many candidates who don’t finish the entire CFA program stop at CFA Level 1.
 However, to get the most of the “CFA effect” on your pay, you should aim to go beyond CFA Level 1.

 Candidates who passed CFA Level 1 on average experienced a 16% increase, whereas candidates that passed CFA Level 2 saw an average increase by 28% to their total compensation.

-Now, that’s some motivation for finishing up all 3 CFA exams!
+Now, that’s some motivation for completing all 3 CFA exams!

-2) Having An MBA (Regardless of CFA Status) Increase Average Pay by 22%
+2) Having an MBA (regardless of CFA status) increases average salary by 22%

 Interestingly, the only other qualification that matters on average (to pay checks, at least), is an MBA: